inkVerb/VIP/Cheat-Sheets/Tests.md

 # Tests

-*Refer to this lesson for more about shells, errors, and debugging:* [Shell 401 Lesson 9](https://github.com/inkVerb/vip/blob/master/401-shell/Lesson-09.md)
+*Refer to this lesson for more about shells, errors, and debugging:* [Linux 401 Lesson 9](https://github.com/inkVerb/vip/blob/master/401-shell/Lesson-09.md)

 *Learn more about error exit codes here:* [http://tldp.org/LDP/abs/html/exitcodes.html]
 ___